TheAlokkushwaha/AirAware/README.md

 - **Admin**: Can update the status of the flight.
 - **User**: Can only see the status of the flight.
 When the status is updated by the admin, the user receives a notification via email.

-Feel free to adjust the details according to your project specifics and any additional steps you might have.